Posts

 • I am prone to using ‘though’ as a crutch for bad writing.

-• I occasionally use italics for emphasis of key terms or concepts, but I mainly use them for conversational emphasis.
+• I use italics for emphasis of key terms or concepts and for imbuing conversational emphasis.

 • Personal titles (Mr, Ms, etc) are generally omitted.
 They are superfluous in most cases.

-• Acronyms and initialisms are written without full stops (“AI”, not “A.I.”).
+• Acronyms and initialisms are written without full stops – ‘AI’, not ‘A.I.’.
 I dislike using full stops within sentences and feel they should be reserved for indicating the end of a sentence.
-This also applies to eg, ie, and etc.
+This also applies to eg, ie, etc.

 • I have a tendency to define terms and then use them as if they are common terms of art.